uko31/smyfony-sandbox/README.md

 - composer require security

 todo
- - add a owner to a note
  - add role to add/remove tags to the note you own
- - add a creation/modification date to a note
  - add comment to notes from other/same user
  - code some testing